hyprwm/hyprland-wiki/pages/Useful Utilities/Must-have.md

 This page documents software that is **strongly** recommended to have running for a smooth Hyprland experience.

-DEs like Plasma or Gnome will take care of this automatically.
+DEs like Plasma or GNOME will take care of this automatically.
 Hyprland will not, as you might want to use something else.

 ### A notification daemon